tdwg/website/content/pages/conferences/2021/instructions-for-abstract-submission/index.md

 # Instructions for Abstract Submission

-_Last updated 2 June 2021_
+_Last updated 3 June 2021_

 1. You will be using Pensoft’s ARPHA online publishing platform to submit your abstract to TDWG 2021 through the online editor ([ARPHA](https://arpha.pensoft.net/)) to the journal, _[Biodiversity Information Science and Standards](https://biss.pensoft.net/) (BISS)_. **The deadline for submission of abstracts** (see #10) **is 2 August 2021.**
 2. The theme of the conference is _Connecting the world of biodiversity data: standards uniting people, processes, and tools._
 3. Your abstract will be peer reviewed and submission implies registration for and participation in the TDWG 2021 virtual conference to present its content (live or pre-recorded).
 4. The Program Committee reserves the right to schedule accepted abstracts to fit space and time constraints, as well as the right to limit the number of oral presentations by any single presenting author.
-Abstracts will be published with digital object identifiers (DOIs) upon acceptance.
+Abstracts will be published with digital object identifiers (DOIs) upon acceptance and after any registration fees have been paid.
 5. **To submit your abstract, log in or register** at [https://biss.pensoft.net/](https://biss.pensoft.net/).
 You will need to acknowledge [Terms of Use](https://biss.pensoft.net/about#TermsofUse) if you are new to the system.
 While links in emails from pensoft.net should no longer automatically log you in without an intervening Captcha step, **please whitelist or otherwise train your email system to recognize these vital communications**.
 6. **If you are starting a new abstract**, click the “Start Abstract” button, which should be visible after signing in at [https://biss.pensoft.net](https://biss.pensoft.net).
 Clicking this button takes you to the ARPHA writing tool and creates a _new_ Untitled abstract with some of the author metadata you used to create your account. _This is the easiest way to start a NEW abstract._
 7. **If you have already started an abstract** and are coming back to work on it (will show as Draft), log in to ARPHA directly from [https://arpha.pensoft.net](https://arpha.pensoft.net).
 After logging in you will see the titles of “My recent manuscripts.”
 Click on your manuscript title, or click on “See More” to go to your dashboard [https://arpha.pensoft.net/dashboard.php](https://arpha.pensoft.net/dashboard.php), where you will see all manuscripts on which you are listed as an author, their status, and revision history.
 If you accidentally create more than one abstract, you need to delete the extra one(s) here.
 You can also start new abstracts here, but you will need to specify the journal (_BISS_) and the manuscript type (conference abstract).